tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/1/LessonPlan.md

 ![Neural net sample](Images/simple-nn.png)

-Comment to students, that the rule-of-thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs, this is not true of deep learning, but it's a good point to start prototyping a neural network.
+Explain to students that the rule-of-thumb for a neural network is to have triple the amount of nodes in the hidden layer as the number of inputs, this is not true of deep learning, but it's a good point to start prototyping a neural network.

 Start building the neural network and highlight the following.